bahmutov/npm-quick-run/README.md

 * Most commands require typing only 3 characters - 2 for the tool itself "nr" and 1 character for the the script label

+## Debug

+If something is not working as expected, you can see the verbose debug messages by running

+    DEBUG=quick nr ...

 ### Small print

 Author: Gleb Bahmutov &copy; 2015